Important Facts about Oral Cancer

 Mouth Sores May Be a Sign of Oral Cancer

 Mouth sores that do not heal themselves within 2 weeks may be a sign of something abnormal happening in your mouth.
-If you have a sore on your cheeks, lips, gums, tongue, or throat that doesn’t heal itself within 14 days, you are advised to contact your dentist and have an exam performed.
+If you have a sore on your cheeks, lips, gums, tongue, or throat that doesn’t heal itself within 14 days, you are advised to contact your dentist in Richmond, VA and have an exam performed.

 Oral Cancer Has a High Death Rate

 Historically, oral cancer is known for having a high death rate.
-Often people assume this is due to the aggressive nature of oral cancer but in reality it is because many times oral cancer is simply not detected early enough.
+Often people assume this is due to the aggressive nature of oral cancer but in reality, it is because many times oral cancer is simply not detected early enough.
 This year it is expected that almost 46,000 Americans will be diagnosed with oral cancer and that only 57% of them will still be alive in 5 years.
 This is why it is so important for everyone (not just smokers) to receive an annual oral cancer screening.

 Oral Cancer is Increasingly Occurring in Younger, Non-Smoking Patients